kaeri-gg/kaeri-gg.github.io/content/projects/InstagramPostCollection.md

   - Adobe Illustrator
   - Adobe Photoshop
 company: 'Skin Miracle'
-showInProjects: true
+showInProjects: false
 ---

-Collection of instagram posts for Skin Miracle products.
+A few creative and engaging ad designs to introduce Skin Miracle products to more people.